-Ex-FBI lawyer faces sentencing for doctoring email in probe of Trump’s campaign
+Ex-FBI lawyer avoids prison after admitting he doctored email in investigation of Trump’s 2016 campaign

 FBI was justified in opening Trump campaign probe, but case plagued by ‘serious failures,’ inspector general finds

 The basic facts of the case are not in dispute, though prosecutors and defense attorneys seem to disagree on what motivated Clinesmith and how sinister his actions were.
-Clinesmith was an FBI attorney helping investigators on the Russia investigation, and in June 2017, he was asked to clarify whether Page was ever a source for the CIA.
-That was important because the FBI had been — with approval of the Foreign Intelligence Surveillance Court — surveilling Page as a possible agent of a foreign government, and was applying for permission to keep that surveillance going.
+Clinesmith was an FBI attorney helping investigators on the Russia probe, and in June 2017, he was asked to clarify whether Page was ever a source for the CIA.
+That was important because the FBI — with the approval of the Foreign Intelligence Surveillance Court — had been surveilling Page as a possible agent of a foreign government, and was applying for permission to keep that surveillance going.

 If Page was a CIA source, though, that would have to be disclosed to the court, as it would raise significant questions about whether he should be tracked as a possible foreign agent.